-Formerly and idyllically known as Gretna Green, this is the first services you'll pass as you head in to Scotland on the A74(M).
+Formerly and idyllically known as Gretna Green, this is the first service area you'll pass as you head in to Scotland on the A74(M).

-Catering: Burger King, Harry Ramsden's, KFC, Starbucks, The Good Breakfast, Krispy Kreme, Starbucks on the Go Shops: Canny Scot Shop, Waitrose & Partners, WHSmith Main Amenities: Game Zone, Showers Hotel: Days Inn Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2; IONITY 350kW CCS; Tesla Supercharger 120kW & 150kW CCS Forecourt: BP, Londis, Costa Express, Dunkin' Donuts, f'real Milkshakes, Rollover, Tango Ice Blast, AdBlue4You, Free Cash Machine
+Catering: Burger King, KFC, Starbucks, The Good Breakfast, Krispy Kreme, Starbucks on the Go Shops: Canny Scot Shop, Waitrose & Partners, WHSmith Amenities: Days Inn, Game Zone, Showers Outdoor Space: Grass lawn and picnic tables by coach park (right of building) Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2; IONITY 350kW CCS; Tesla Supercharger 120kW & 150kW CCS Forecourt: BP, Londis, Costa Express, Dunkin' Donuts, f'real Milkshakes, Rollover, Tango Ice Blast4You, Free Cash Machine

 Prices can be paid in the shop, with instructions in each car park.
 They are strictly enforced by ParkingEye.